amesones-dev/blog/_posts/2023-09-04-CI-auto-build.md

 * Click on each step and inspect the event and environment.

-## Creating a GHA Workflow to run tests on feature branch
+## GHA Workflow to run tests on feature branch

 ```shell
 # Step 1.
 Create a feature branch